Deepesh23alpha/HabitTracker_React_App/README.md

 ## Features:

-- Add Multiple habits to your habit list.
+- Add multiple habits to your habit list.
 - See your daily/weekly status of habits.
-- Change the status of habit for a particular day in past week.
+- Change the status of habit.
 - Responsive, so work on all type of screens.

 ## Installation & Run: